Climate and Average Weather Year Round in Goraj Poland

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Goraj varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Goraj is June, with an average of 9.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 32% on June 12.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Goraj experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.8 months, from March 1 to December 26, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around July 19, with an average total accumulation of 2.4 inches.
+The month with the most rain in Goraj is July, with an average rainfall of 2.4 inches.

 The rainless period of the year lasts for 2.2 months, from December 26 to March 1.
-The least rain falls around February 4, with an average total accumulation of 0.4 inches.
+The month with the least rain in Goraj is January, with an average rainfall of 0.4 inches.

-The snowy period of the year lasts for 5.0 months, from November 3 to April 5, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 12, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 5.0 months, from November 3 to April 5, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Goraj is February, with an average snowfall of 2.8 inches.

 The earliest sunrise is at 4:15 AM on June 17, and the latest sunrise is 3 hours, 16 minutes later at 7:31 AM on December 31.
 The earliest sunset is at 3:23 PM on December 12, and the latest sunset is 5 hours, 22 minutes later at 8:46 PM on June 25.